kalte0/BMC-CS-151.github.io/labs/Lab06.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================
 Note, you will be submitting this lab to Gradescope.
-It will be due Friday 10/27
+It will be due Thursday Feb 29.

 ## Objectives: